open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), divide the number by 100 and map to the lot's `.subcontractingTerms.competitiveMinimumPercentage`.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), divide the value of this field by 100 and map to the lot's `.subcontractingTerms.competitiveMinimumPercentage`.

 ```xml
 <cac:AllowedSubcontractTerms>